Dmitriy Bunin

 The Clickons set provides 17 distinct categories and 500 icons in total.
 All icons are thoughtfully crafted in a single universal style that can match most UI design projects.

-CSS Icons offers 700 minimalistic, customizable, and open-source CSS icons in SVG format, styled-components, an NPM, and an API.
-You can find more information about it in the dedicated GitHub repo.
+CSS Icons offers 700 minimalistic, customizable, and open-source CSS icons in SVG and styled-component formats.
+CSS icons are lightweight and scalable, making them easy to modify with pure CSS.
+You can find more information about the CCS icon pack in the dedicated GitHub repo.

-Eva Icons is a pack of more than 480 beautifully crafted open-source icons available in outline and filled styles.
-All included icons support four animation types out of the box, including zoom, pulse, shake, and flip.
-The pack also includes an organized GitHub repo, as well as Sketch and Figma libraries.
+Eva Icons offers 480+ beautifully crafted icons in outline and filled styles, all open-source.
+All Eva icons support four animation types out of the box: zoom, pulse, shake, and flip.
+The pack also includes an organized GitHub repo and Sketch and Figma libraries.

 Flagpack offers over 250 open-source country flag icons optimized for design and coding projects.